mandi234/BTAudioUpholder/README.md

 # BTAudioUpholder
-A simpple program that runs in the background on windows machines that tend to disconnect bt devices when idle.
+A simple program that runs in the background on windows 10 machines that tend to disconnect bluetooth audio devices when idle.

+Just download the dist directory and run an exe file.